MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/index.md

 ---
-title: MapServices API Reference | Microsoft Docs
+title: MapServices API Reference - Native | Microsoft Docs
 description: The overview page for the MapServices API Reference section contains tables containing descriptions and links to more information for each of the MapServices classes, enumerations and interfaces.
 author: pablocan
 ms.author: pablocan